5 Key Questions Your Homepage Should Answer

 our services

-And if you're thinking, "But I don't have a niche," don't worry!
+And if you’re muttering to yourself, “But I don’t have a niche,” breathe, please!
 You're in good company.
-Not everyone niches down to a specific industry or specialty.
-You can focus on broad job titles and personality traits instead.
+Some do not niche down to a specific industry or specialty.
+You can instead focus on broad job titles and personality traits.

-For example, on my homepage, I outline who I serve in my "mini about" section by stating that I'm a "conversion copywriter for creative entrepreneurs, marketing strategist for business owners and course creators..."
-This lets visitors know that I specialize in helping entrepreneurs and small business owners who value storytelling and want to boost their sales.
+For instance, I educate on who I serve on my homepage in my “mini about” section, where I say that I’m a “conversion copywriter for creative entrepreneurs, marketing strategist for business owners and course creators...”
+This tells visitors that I specialize in helping entrepreneurs and small business owners who appreciate storytelling and are looking to increase sales.

 4. How can One benefit from your services?